I looked at my morning calendar for some weight loss motivation and saw,

 “Feel like giving up?
 Remember why you started.
 What’s your why?”

 I felt a teardrop on my cheek before I could even start typing the words.
-The memory of my ‘why’ is still crisp… knowing travel and fine dining are my Daughter’s love languages, I took her to the mountains and made reservations at a picturesque restaurant with beautiful views.
+The memory of one of my ‘whys’ is still crisp… Knowing travel and fine dining are my daughter’s love languages, I took her to the mountains and made reservations at a picturesque restaurant with beautiful views.

 The traffic took a little longer than expected and we were both starving by the time we got there.
 I went to the bathroom and my daughter headed straight for the buffet.

 When I came out of the bathroom I noticed she didn’t get me anything.
-I asked her why she didn’t get me anything in my hangry voice.
+I asked her why she hadn’t in my hangry voice.
 She responded with, “Mom, I never know what diet you are on.”

 And Another Why

-The next memory of my ‘why’ surfaced.
-My Dad and I had spent the week in Maine on the lake Sebago with my kids.
-It was a wonderful trip with perfect weather, great beach time, good music, and roaring campfires.
+My Dad and I had spent the week in Maine on Lake Sebago with my kids.
+It was a wonderful trip with a plethora of delicious blueberry pancakes, perfect weather, great beach time, good music, and roaring campfires.